ArcAF1/ML-bot-SN/README.md

 - `-o`, `--output` – directory where the result CSV will be stored
 - `--depth` – maximum crawl depth (default: 2)
 - `--pages-per-level` – pages to crawl per level (default: 20)
+- `--concurrency` – maximum number of worker threads used when crawling (default: 5)

 ### GUI